Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Theoretical Analysis

 In order to demonstrate Theorem~\ref{stability_thm}, we test depth $L = 6$ under two connectivities: FC layer and sparse layer that satisfies \eqref{sparse_weight}.
 We consider both untrained i.i.d.
 Gaussian weights and trained weights, under identical architectures and training conditions.
 We generated 3,000 input samples and added random noise with a magnitude with $1\%$ of the maximum norm of the input dataset.
 We then compared the model outputs for the original and perturbed inputs.
 We define the empirical sensitivity by

 For each resolution $N_h$, we report the mean (and standard deviation) of $\widehat{C}_S$ over the 3,000 samples and compare it with the theoretical upper bound $C_S$.

-In the untrained (i.i.d.) case, by the Marchenko--Pastur estimate \eqref{Marchenko_estimate}, each $C_{W^{(\ell)}}$ for the FC network doubles when $N_h$ is quadrupled.
+By the Marchenko--Pastur estimate \eqref{Marchenko_estimate}, each $C_{W^{(\ell)}}$ for the FC network doubles when $N_h$ is quadrupled.
 So the right-hand side in \eqref{stability_estimate} increases by a factor $2^{L} = 2^6$.
-Figure~\ref{fig:stability_result} (left) and Table~\ref{tab:stability_gaussian_random_weight} confirm that the upper bound $C_S$ grows with slope $\approx 6$ on a log scale, whereas the empirical sensitivity remains strictly below the upper bound for all $N_h$.
+Figure~\ref{fig:stability_result} and Table~\ref{tab:stability_gaussian_random_weight} confirm that the upper bound $C_S$ grows with slope $\approx 6$ on a log scale, whereas the empirical sensitivity remains strictly below the upper bound for all $N_h$.
 We note that the FC network could not be instantiated due to memory limitations at $N_h = 255^2$.
 For the sparse network, $C_\ell = \mathcal{O}(1)$ is independent of $N_h$.
-Figure~\ref{fig:stability_result} (left) and Table~\ref{tab:stability_gaussian_random_weight} show that the empirical sensitivity remains flat and again lies below the bound.

-After training, as we can see from Figure~\ref{fig:stability_result} (right) and Table~\ref{tab:stability_trained_weight}, the FC network exhibits a mild upward trend in both the empirical sensitivity and the upper bound as $N_h$ increases, but training fails to converge at $N_h = 63^2$.
-In contrast, the sparse network remains stable across resolutions: all runs converge, and the empirical sensitivity tends to decrease as $N_h$ grows.
-The only visible uptick occurs at $N_h = 63^2$, which is explained by using a larger $C_\ell$ (hence potentially larger $\|W^{(\ell)}\|_2$) at that resolution.
-Across all resolutions, the empirical sensitivity remains strictly below the theoretical upper bound.